400 sheets of paper

 Workweek Definition and Overtime

 A workweek is defined as any consecutive seven-day period starting with the same calendar day and hour each week.
 A workweek is a fixed and recurring period of 168 hours, seven consecutive twenty-four hour periods, and is typically established by the employer.
-Hours worked in two or more workweeks shall not be averaged for computation of overtime.
+Hours worked in two or more workweeks shall not be averaged for computation or overtime.

 Regular Rate of Pay